8 Things To Do with Young Children in Crested Butte

 - Trailhead Children’s Museum – This option is great for a rainy day or young kids.
-The museum is located at the base area of the ski resort (update 2018 – The Trailhead museum is now located in the Center for the Arts building at 606 6th Street).
+The museum is located at the base area of the ski resort (update 2019 – The Trailhead museum is now located in the Center for the Arts building at 606 6th Street).
 There are tons of toys for pretend play and a great art area.
 You can find more information at trailheadkids.org.

 - Lake Irwin – Drive up Kebler Pass to this alpine lake for a day of fun.
 Rent a paddle board in town and cruise around the lake.
 There is a flat, easy hike around the lake that passes by a little waterfall along the way.
 Some folks swim in the water, but be careful – it can be cold!
 The lake is a fun place to fish as well.